ArtemSirobaba/todo/README.md

-TODO-APP
+# TODO-APP
-ToDo App is simple and awesome app to organize your tasks with very easy to use interface.
+Todo-app is simple and awesome app to organize your tasks with very easy to use interface.

 Link: